By Japan specialist Henry

 Your guidebook might wax lyrical about climbing Mount Fuji, which is only open for climbing in July and August.
 From experience, I’d say your time could be better spent.
 The mountain becomes so busy that you’ll spend your entire time in one long queue to the top.
 Frankly, it looks much better from afar, particularly from the shore of one of the five surrounding lakes.

-Japan's rainy season typically hits the mainland in June.
-With it comes more than 80% humidity and temperatures nudging 40 C (104 F) on some days.
+Japan's rainy season typically hits the mainland in June and with it comes more than 80% humidity.
+Temperatures average around 25 C (77 F) in most regions.